bpuderer/quickrefs/sql.md

 ----------
 9
 sqlite>
-sqlite> select * from tracks join artists on tracks.artist_id=artists.id;
+sqlite> /* inner join will combine rows from different tables if the join condition is true */ sqlite> select * from tracks join artists on tracks.artist_id=artists.id;
 id          name        year        artist_id   id          name
 ----------  ----------  ----------  ----------  ----------  ------------